Justus0405/Diskcord/README.md

 chmod +x diskcord
 ```

-4. Edit the script to configure for which drives to check, webhook url and optionally a userid for pings:
+4. Edit the script to configure for which drives to check, webhook url and optionally a user id for pings:

 ```shell
 nano diskcord